-Mr. Matthew A. Rice, Director, Rates & Regulatory Indiana Electric, describes the analysis and results of the Company's 2019/2020 IRP, including the process leading to its development; benefits of the Preferred Portfolio; as well as the proposed ratemaking treatment for the Posey County Solar Project within the Company's Clean Energy Cost Adjustment ("CECA"), which the Commission approved in Cause No. 44909; and the Company's proposal to recover the cost of the Warrick County Solar Project through the Company's Fuel Adjustment Clause ("FAC"), Finally, Mr. Rice describes how customer rates will be impacted by the two projects.
+Mr. Matthew A. Rice, Director, Rates & Regulatory Indiana Electric, describes the analysis and results of the Company's 2019/2020 IRP, including the process leading to its development; benefits of the Preferred Portfolio; as well as the proposed ratemaking treatment for the Posey County Solar Project within the Company's Clean Energy Cost Adjustment ("CECA"), which the Commission approved in Cause No. 44909; and the Company's proposal to recover the cost of the Warrick County Solar Project through the Company's Fuel Adjustment Clause ("FAC").
+Finally, Mr. Rice describes how customer rates will be impacted by the two projects.

 Mr. Art Holland, Principal Consultant at Siemens PTI, formerly Pace Global ("Siemens PTI"), describes the modeling used to evaluate Petitioner's 2019/2020 IRP and its use for generation planning.
-Mr. Holland also describes the methodology used to achieve the highlevel certainty of costs estimates deployed within the 2019/2020 IRP modeling scenarios, as well as assumptions associated with the new solar resource options modeled therein.
+Mr. Holland also describes the methodology used to achieve the high-level certainty of costs estimates deployed within the 2019/2020 IRP modeling scenarios, as well as assumptions associated with the new solar resource options modeled therein.

-Brandon H. Shaw Mr. Joseph M. Manzo.
-Director, Financial Planning & Analysis Generation Development. explains the Company's proposed accounting treatment for the Posey County Solar Project, including the levelized cost approach; calculation of the Levelized Rate incorporated into and exclusion of its earnings from Petitioner's FAC earnings test.

-Petitioner's CECA mechanism: proposed depreciation of the Posey County Solar Project;
+Mr. Joseph M. Manzo, Director, Financial Planning & Analysis Generation Development, explains the Company's proposed accounting treatment for the Posey County Solar Project, including the levelized cost approach; calculation of the Levelized Rate incorporated into Petitioner's CECA mechanism; proposed depreciation of the Posey County Solar Project;